Charangos from Bolivia: Instruments For Sale (as of December 17. 2013)

 Models of Charangos For Sale (May 6, 2013).
 Solid spruce soundboard, naranjilla body.
 Real bone nut and saddle.
 The frets are properly place on these instrument so the intonation is correct.
 The string action is good so these instruments are not difficult to play.
 Here at Fernandez Music I check/improve the levelness of the frets, file the edges and polish the frets before I sell a charango (or any other fretted instrument).

-May 5th, 2013.
+December 2013.
 I have 2 new Ignacio Suarez Charangos, 370mm scale, ebony fingerboard, compensated saddle, wound 5th string $495 with cloth case, and 2 Ignacio Suarez Charangos, rosewood fingerboard, standards strings, standard saddle with cloth case $395.
 FOB Irvine.
-New Photos will appear in a few days.

 Above: Charango by Humberto (Front view), Rosewood fingerboards, 370mm string length.
 Notice the butterfly shaped soundhole on the top instrument. $375 cloth case included, plus shipping.
 SOLD